ACdev27/fm_pricing_component_toggle/README.md

+accessibility for toggle?

+transiftion for button?
+Add new "layer" with :: before over gradient, and use opactiy to fade away?

 # Frontend Mentor - Pricing component with toggle solution

 This is a solution to the [Pricing component with toggle challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.